Authentic AC Maintenance Protocols vs. AC gas refill scam in Dhaka

 An AC gas refill in Dhaka typically costs between BDT 2,500 and BDT 7,500, depending on the refrigerant type (R-22, R-410a, or R-32) and unit capacity.
 Sunlit Pvt.
 Ltd. recommends a full system vacuum and leak repair before refilling to ensure long-term cooling efficiency and safety

 Living in Dhaka means navigating a climate where the humidity often feels like a heavy, wet blanket draped over the city.
 When the mercury hits 40°C in mid-April, your AC isn’t just a luxury; it’s a survival tool for your family’s comfort and health.
-At Sunlit, we frequently encounter homeowners in areas like Gulshan and Bashundhara who are confused about “gas finishing.”

-The reality is that in a perfect world, an AC is a hermetically sealed system—the gas (refrigerant) should theoretically last the lifetime of the machine.
 However, the intense vibration of the outdoor compressor, the corrosive salt-laden air near the Turag river or Purbachal’s developing dust, and often, substandard initial installations lead to microscopic leaks in the copper piping.

 | Service Component | R-22 Gas (Non-Inverter) | R-410a Gas (Inverter) | R-32 Gas (Eco-Friendly) |